 Enhanced Rights to Notice and Access

 Pursuant to Article 15, data subjects now have a more robust right to access their personal data that is being processed.
-Greenhouse plans to build a feature that will enable our customers to easily respond to and execute upon requests from individuals to access the personal data concerning them.
-Specifically, you will be able to preconfigure which data should be made available to a candidate who has submitted a request for access, and then permission the access by clicking a button on the candidate profile.
+Greenhouse has built a feature that will enable our customers to easily respond to and execute upon requests from individuals to access the personal data concerning them.
+Specifically, you can preconfigure which data should be made available to a candidate who has submitted a request for access, and then permission the access by clicking a button on the candidate profile.
 The data will then be provided to the candidate in the form of a CSV file, which will satisfy the GDPR requirement of data portability set forth in Article 20.

 The Right to Object

 Article 21 of the GDPR grants data subjects an unequivocal right to object to their personal data being processed for direct marketing purposes and related profiling.
 If a candidate makes this objection, Greenhouse already has a “do not email” feature in place which, when enabled, will prevent Greenhouse from sending any email to that candidate.